6-6-6/SubRenamerQt/README.md

 ## Introduction
-A GUI tool to rename subtitle files intuitively.
+A GUI tool to help you rename subtitle files intuitively.

 ## Requirements